-Sculptor Bart Walter Returns as 50th Anniversary Featured Artist
+Sculptor Bart Water Returns as Waterfowl Festival 50th Anniversary Featured Artist

 The Waterfowl Festival is thrilled to welcome internationally renowned sculptor, Bart Walter of Westminster, Maryland, back to Easton as the Featured Artist for its 50th Festival on November 12-14, 2021.